npfernandes/ensemblify/docs/source/installation.md

 ### PyRosetta

-PyRosetta<sup>[[2]](#ref2)</sup> is a Python-based interface to the powerful Rosetta molecular modeling suite.
+PyRosetta<sup>[[2]](#ref2)</sup> is a Python-based interface to the powerful Rosetta molecular modelling suite.
 Its functionalities are used through Ensemblify in order to manipulate protein structures and generate conformational ensembles.
 You can install it by following these commands:

 1. Activate your `ensemblify_env` conda environment:

     ```{code-block} console
     $ conda activate ensemblify_env
     ```

-    If you have not yet created it, check the [Ensemblify Python Package](#ensemblify-python-package) section.
+    If you have not yet created it, check the [Ensemblify Python Package](#1-ensemblify-python-package) section.

 2. Install the [`pyrosetta-installer`](https://pypi.org/project/pyrosetta-installer/) Python package, kindly provided by RosettaCommons, to aid in the `pyrosetta` installation: